lukejacksonn/hyperapp-firebase-auth/README.md

 ## Firebase Setup

-If you want to utilize Firebase Authentication for your own apps then you will need to create a Firebase Account and create a new project.
+If you want to use Firebase Authentication for your own apps then you will need to create a Firebase Account and create a new project.
 This can be done for **free** at https://console.firebase.google.com.

 > If you don't want to create your own project then you can use the example config below